MicrosoftDocs/visualstudio-docs/mac/build-actions.md

 It is possible to select more than one file in the solution explorer, allowing you to set the build action to many files at once.

 Also, there are build actions for specific projects.
 For example, Xamarin.iOS projects have the **BundeledResource** build action, which will add the file as part of the app bundle.
-Information on Xamarin.Android specific build actions, can be found in the [build process](/guides/android/under_the_hood/build_process/#Build_Actions) guide.
+Information on Xamarin.Android specific build actions, can be found in the [build process](https://developer.xamarin.com/guides/android/under_the_hood/build_process/#Build_Actions) guide on developer.xamarin.com.